metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Installation.md

 	blockUsernamesFor

-	The duration for which failed logins are countend per username.
+	The duration for which failed login counters are summed per username.
 Values like "3 minutes", "12 hours", "5 years" are allowed.
+	The actual duration of blocking will be up to 'counterDurationInSeconds' shorter.

 	The OWASP Guide:
 	> If necessary, such as for compliance with a national security standard, a configurable soft lockout of approximately 15-30 minutes should apply, with an error message stating the reason and when the account will become active again.